- Accommodation included

 - As a Canadian citizen, you are eligible to apply for the Youth Mobility Scheme visa, which allows you to live and work in the UK for up to 2 years.
 Especially if this is your first longer venture outside of Canada, we want to make sure that you feel fully supported and have the security to enjoy your work and travel adventure in the UK!

-- We are working with a trusted and accredited au pair agency in the UK, whose staff is passionate about cultural exchange and every au pair that joins their program.
+- We partner with a trusted and accredited au pair agency in the UK.
+The staff is passionate about cultural exchange and every au pair that joins their program.

 - You will have full support pre-arrival, during the process and while you are in the UK by our experienced staff, who have either done a Working Holiday or au pair year themselves.